spyder-ide/spyder-docs/doc/panes/editor.rst

 Providing a description to the right of the separator will give that cell its own name in the :doc:`outline`.
 You can also create "subsections" by adding more ``%`` signs to the cell separator, e.g. ``# %%%`` to create a level 2 subsection, ``# %%%%`` for level 3, etc.
-This displays multiple levels in the :doc:`outline`.
+This displays multiple levels in the :doc:`outline` pane.

 .. image:: /images/editor/editor-subsections.png
    :alt: Spyder outline panel, showing an example of sub sections